Manifold Constraint Regularization for Remote Sensing Image Generation: Methods

-\end{small} We incorporate the manifold alignment constraint ($MAC$) as regularization terms in the loss functions of GAN models, as depicted in Eq.\ref{eq6} and Eq.\ref{eq7}, where ${\lambda}$ and $\gamma$ are hyperparameters.
-The representations $Z$ and $Z^{\prime}$ are learned by the discriminator.
+We incorporate the data manifold constraint as regularization terms in the loss functions of GAN models, as depicted in Eq.\ref{eq6} and Eq.\ref{eq7}, where ${\lambda}$ and $\gamma$ are hyperparameters.
+Specifically, we optimize the discriminator by maximizing $\mathcal{L}_{\mathrm{MCR}}$, which encourages it to focus on the underlying data manifold and push the manifold of the generated samples to be misaligned with that of the real images.
+Conversely, minimizing $\mathcal{L}_{\mathrm{MCR}}$ guides the generator towards producing samples that align closely with the real image manifold.
+This dual strategy sharpens the discriminator's ability to differentiate and guides the generator towards producing higher-quality, more diverse images.

-\textbf{Supervised}.
-For the generator, we use the same architecture as previous models and add the label information as additional input.
-However, for the discriminator, we do not use the label information directly as previous class-conditional models.
-Instead, we incorporate the $MAC$ to ensure that the generated images align with the classes of real images.
-The $C(i,j)$ in $MAC$ denotes the relationship of sample $i$ and sample $j$, and $C(i,j)=1$ means that the sample $i$ and sample $j$ belong to the same mode/class.
-Additionally, we add a fully connected layer at the final block of the discriminator as an extra branch to learn representations $Z$, which is incoherent to the original unconditional output.